The stochastic primitive equations with transport noise and turbulent pressure: Preliminaries

 \subsection{Reformulation of the primitive equations}

 As it is well-known the primitive equations can be formulated equivalently in terms of the unknown $v=(v^k)_{k=1}^2 :[0,\infty)\times \O\times \Dom\to \R^2$ which contains only the first two components of the unknown velocity field $u$.
-Indeed, the divergence-free condition and \eqref{eq:boundary_conditions_w} are equivalent to defining
+Indeed, the divergence-free condition and \eqref{eq:boundary_conditions_w} are equivalent to setting $w=w(v)$ where

-a.s.\ for all $t\in \R_+$ and $x=(x_{\h},x_3)\in=\Tor^2\times (-h,0) =\Dom$ and imposing
+a.s.\ for all $t\in \R_+$ and $x=(x_{\h},x_3)\in\Tor^2\times (-h,0) =\Dom$ and imposing

 a.s.\ for all $t\in \R_+$ and $x_{\h}\in \Tor^2$.
 Moreover, we get by integrating the third equation in \eqref{eq:primitive_full}, a.s.\ for all $t\in \R_+$ and $x=(x_{\h},x_3)\in \Dom$,

 Thus the pressure depends linearly on the temperature $\T$.
 In the physical literature $p$ is usually called the \emph{surface pressure}.
 Hence, \eqref{eq:primitive_full}-\eqref{eq:boundary_conditions_w} turns into